Documentation & Preservation

 The Group will consult with members of the MIT community to evaluate the suitability of preserving or obtaining archival quality photographs of those murals identified as culturally or artistically significant.
 In making its recommendations, the Group should consider the context of campus policies for students and employees and other factors it considers relevant such as: (1) the physical condition of the mural; (2) the historical, cultural, or artistic significance of the mural; (3) whether the mural promotes a respectful and welcoming living, learning, and working environment for residents and other community members; (4) the location of the mural (including whether it is located in public or private spaces); and (5) the purpose, motivation, and context of the mural, including whether it promotes positive discussion on a topic of importance; adds to an existing theme or highlights an aspect of society; recalls a significant story or event; or adds a desired visual aesthetic.
 The Group can be further guided by the Residence Hall Murals policy in the Mind and Hand Book (http://handbook.mit.edu/murals).
 Pending the Group’s report, which should be completed by January 2018, some murals may be covered temporarily.

 There are certain murals that are not within the purview of this Group.
 If incoming residents request that Housing paint over any murals that are in private rooms or interior suite common areas, Housing will honor those requests.
 Also, doors with murals that are not identified as being significant will be stored.
 Doors that depict a significant mural will be covered temporarily pending the Group completing their recommendation regarding the future of the existing significant murals.

 - Painting starts on rooms and shared suite spaces that incoming occupants have requested be painted.

-- Questionable murals that incoming residents might find offensive, including some deemed “culturally significant” by the Senior House community, will be covered pending committee review.
+- Questionable murals that incoming residents might find offensive, including some deemed “culturally significant” by the Senior House community, are covered pending group review.